ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ```
 You can verify that the docker image that we specified in @kubernetes:Deployment is created, by using `docker images` command.
-Also the Kubernetes artifacts related our service, will be generated in addition to balx.
+Also the Kubernetes artifacts related your service, will be generated in addition to balx.

 ```bash
 $ tree